Spyderisk/system-modeller-deployment/README.md

 * *Mac*.
 We have not tried installing Spyderisk on any Mac.
 * *Windows Server*.
 There are many reasons, including Microsoft's decision to discontinue the free Hyper V Server product line in January 2022.
-In addition, Spyderisk is cybersecurity risk assessment, and from our knowledge we do not encourage anyone to run a Linux server on the internet under the Windows Subsystem for Linux.
+In addition, Spyderisk was developed for cybersecurity risk assessment, and we do not believe it is safe a Linux server on the internet under the Windows Subsystem for Linux.
 Microsoft does not do it and neither should you.
 * *Microsoft Edge or Apple Safari browsers*.
 This is down to our testing capacity, not any desire we have to limit our users' choices.